raaki274/personapi/README.md

 #### Testing the application via Postman
     1. Run the Postman client

+    2. Open new request tab by clicking on "+ New" button

-    2. To add person, select request method POST and paste the URL http://localhost:8080/ebitest/person
+    3. To add person, select request method POST and paste the URL http://localhost:8080/ebitest/person

-    3. Click on Headers tab, add the following key value param Content-Type = application/json
+    4. Click on Headers tab, add the following key value param Content-Type = application/json

-    4. Click on Body tab, select 'raw' option, paste the sample JSON input from the above section
+    5. Click on Body tab, select 'raw' option, paste the sample JSON input from the above section

-    5. Hit 'Send' button for submitting the request
+    6. Hit 'Send' button for submitting the request

-    6. For testing all four operations change the request methods and URLs as per the sample input section above and use the respective sample JSON inputs
+    7. For testing all four operations change the request methods and URLs as per the sample input section above and use the respective sample JSON inputs